GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 #### Vary

 The [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) response header informs caches that the server response corresponding to a particular URL can vary depending on the headers set on the request (for example, the [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) or [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request headers).
-As a result, a CDN would cache these responses separately.
-The Vary header is not widely supported by CDNs.
+As a result, it instructs a CDN to cache these responses separately.
+The Vary header is not widely supported by CDNs and may result in an otherwise cacheable resource not being served from a cache.

 Although the Vary header can be a useful tool, inappropriate usage hurts CHR.
 In addition, if you do use `Vary`, normalizing request headers will help improve CHR.
 For example, without normalization the request headers `Accept-Language: en-US` and `Accept-Language: en-US,en;q=0.9` would result in two separate cache entries, even though their contents would likely be identical.